memfault/interrupt/_drafts/faster-builds.md

 - Exclude your working directories from your your corporate or built-in anti-virus software.
 I've seen 2-3x slowdowns without the exclusion.
 - Use the newest set of compilers and tools that you can reasonably use.
-- Ensure incremental builds only compile the minimal set of files (the build shouldn't require a "clean" before each "build").
+- The build shouldn't require a "clean" before each "build", nor should changing one file trigger a rebuild of most of the files in your project.
 - Ensure no timestamps are injected into the build which would force rebuilds.
 - Try not to enable link-time optimizations (LTO) as the linking step sometimes becomes as slow as the entire build itself!
 If you have enabled it due to code